nwg/racket-wiki/SoC-Ideas-2012.md

 If you are a **potential mentor** and/or **community member**, please feel free to add your own project ideas here.
 Project ideas should be substantial enough to take about 12 weeks, but self-contained enough not to take longer.
 If you are interested in mentoring a project, please list yourself under the potential mentors of that idea.
 Don't hesitate to add ideas if you can't mentor yourself, just leave it blank.
 When you add an idea, please follow the template shown below.

+For advice on mentoring, see the [GSoC mentoring manual](http://en.flossmanuals.net/GSoCMentoring/).

 To see what other project ideas are like, see the [GNOME Summer of Code](http://live.gnome.org/SummerOfCode2012/Ideas) ideas or for [Haskell](http://hackage.haskell.org/trac/summer-of-code/report/1).

 ## Project ideas ##